torchnyu/blog/_posts/2020-05-14-do-you-like-it.md

 easy.
 Just because you find it easy doesn't mean you like it.

 Easiness is again a position based judgement.
 You currently find your work easy.
-But as you progress and as you go up the levels in CS, I guarantee that you will find some area that is not easy.
+As you progress and go up the levels in CS, I guarantee that you will find some area that is not easy.
 Everybody struggles with something.
-I know I've struggled with understanding client versus server code, with typechecking, with figuring out goddamn OAuth.
+I've struggled with understanding client versus server code, with typechecking, with figuring out goddamn OAuth.
 If you're doing CS because it's easy, you may run into trouble when it stops being easy.

 ### Do I Like Math/Physics/Design?